Over the ages, people have attributed many facts to numbers.

 There are seven Deadly Sins within Christian teachings, which are considered the worst of all possible vices.
 These sins are wrath, sloth, pride, lust, gluttony, envy, and greed.
 Despite holding particular importance within the Catholic faith, the Seven Deadly Sins were never actually mentioned in the Bible.

 There are seven continents in the world.
-Well, really, it depends who you ask, and where they studied!
+Well, really, it depends on who you ask and where they studied!
 If you grew up in the US, you would’ve learned that there are seven continents – North America, South America, Australia, Asia, Europe, Antarctica, and Africa.
 Some other places in the world see it differently and claim that there are possibly six, five, or even just four continents.

 A US park ranger from Vermont was struck by lightning seven times and lived to tell the tale!
 Roy Sullivan was first struck in 1942 when he was 30 years old.
 Between then and 1977, he was struck a further six times, and he still didn’t die!
 He ended up dying in 1983 from a gunshot wound, of all things!
 The odds of being hit by lightning seven times is 4.15 in 100,000,000,000,000,000,000,000,000,000,000 (that’s 4.5 in one hundred nonillion!)